GRU Unit 54777

-Unit 54777 (also known as the 72nd Special Service Center) is a Russian GRU unit reportedly responsible for psychological operations.
+Unit 54777 (also known as the 72nd Special Service Center 72nd or Foreign Information and Communication Service of the State Technical University) is a Russian GRU unit reportedly responsible for psychological operations.
 Unit 54777 retains several front organizations, including InfoRos and the Institute of the Russian Diaspora.
 The unit originated from Soviet GLAVPUR (Glavnoye Politicheskoye Upravlenie, or the Main Political Department) and was created in early 1990s and notably employed colonel Aleksandr Viktorovich Golyev, whose memoirs were published in 2020 along with other GRU documents.

 In the 1990s, the unit focused on pro-Soviet disinformation in newly split republics such as Lithuania and Chechnya.
 In later years the unit covered a broad range of activities from running NGOs targeting Russian expatriates in Western countries (InfoRos, Institute of the Russian Diaspora, World Coordinating Council of Russian Compatriots Living Abroad, Foundation for Supporting and Protecting the Rights of Compatriots Living Abroad) and manipulating public opinion in Russia and abroad in preparation for armed conflicts such as in Georgia, Donbas or Syria.

+Background

+Russia's modern use of disinformation and propaganda traces back to the Empire and the release of the The Protocols of the Elders of Zion in 1913.
+In 1919 the Revolutionary Military Council formed the GlavPUra,a political department as commissars (commissioners).
+By 1980 the number had swelled to 80,000 political officers.